A DC-Reformulation for Gradient-$L^0$-Constrained Problems: Introduction

 \subsection{Contributions}

-In this paper, we present a modification of problem \eqref{eq:general-problem:function-value-constraints:largest-K-norm} and its penalized DC formulation \eqref{eq:general-problem:function-value-constraints:largest-K-norm:penalized} that is tailored to infinite-dimensional optimization problems with cardinality constraints on the \emph{gradient} of the optimization function.
+In this paper, we present a modification of problem \eqref{eq:general-problem:function-value-constraints:largest-K-norm} and its penalized DC formulation \eqref{eq:general-problem:function-value-constraints:largest-K-norm:penalized} that is tailored to optimization problems with cardinality constraints on the (discretized) \emph{gradient} of the optimization function.
 That is, we aim to achieve sparsity of the gradient rather than sparsity of the function itself.
-Specifically, we consider problems of the form
+Specifically, we are motivated by problems of the form

 in a suitable function space~$U$ so that $u \in U$ has a weak gradient $\nabla u$.
 The definition of the $L^0$-pseudo-norm of $\nabla u$, measuring the size of its support, will be given in the beginning of \cref{section:DC-reformulation:function-space}.